Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-3.md

 4. **Generate Documentation with Copilot for the App:**
    - Use GitHub Copilot to assist you in generating a detailed and accurate documentation specifically for this challenge.
-   - Create a MD file which guides in creating the ARM template to deploy the app and GitHub actions pipeline workflow file.
+   - Create a MD file in your **Contact Database application** GitHub repository as **README.md** file on the **master** branch which guides in creating the ARM template to deploy the app and GitHub actions pipeline workflow file.

 ## Success Criteria: